sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

-To conduct the practicals of this course, we will be using a dedicated High Performance Computing cluster.
+To conduct the practicals of this course, we will be using a dedicated distant server with enough computing capabilities to handle RNAseq data amd where all the necessary software has been installed.

-This matches the reality of most NGS workflows, which cannot be completed in a reasonable time on a single machine.
+This matches the reality of most NGS workflows, which cannot be completed in a reasonable time on a single laptop machine.

-To interact with this cluster, you will have to log in to a distant *head node*.
-From there you will be able to distribute your computational tasks to the cluster using a *job scheduler* called Slurm.
+To interact with this server, you will have to connect and log in to it.
+We will do so through an Rstudio server, which, conveniently, let's us start a UNIX terminal to launch bioinformatics tools, retrieve and send files to the server, and use R scripts to analyse our results.

-This page will cover our first contact with the distant cluster.
+This page will cover our first contact with the distant server.

 **You will learn to :**

- * understand a typical computer cluster architecture.
  * connect to the server.
- * use the command line to perform basic operations on the head node.
+ * use the command line to perform basic operations.
  * exchange files between the server and your own machine.
- * submit a job to the cluster.

 !!! note